acalism/twitter-kit-ios/README.md

 Twitter Kit includes a demonstration app allowing you to preview features, and verify functionality.
 Create Twitter API keys as above, and then:

-* To check out a demo app with features already built in, rename `DemoApp/Config.xcconfig.sample` to `DemoApp/Config.xcconfig` and populate the consumer key and secret.
+* To check out a demo app with features already built in, rename `DemoApp/Config-example.xcconfig` to `DemoApp/Config.xcconfig` and populate the consumer key and secret.
+* pod install
 * Run `DemoApp.xcworkspace` on Xcode to verify build.

 ## Code of conduct